WGLab/PennCNV/docs/articles/affy.md

 [kaiwang@cc ~/]$ apt-probeset-summarize --cdf-file CD_Mapping50K_Xba240_rev3/Full/Mapping50K_Xba240/LibFiles/Mapping50K_Xba240.CDF --out-dir apt_xba/ -a quant-norm.sketch=50000,pm-only,med-polish,expr.genotype=true *.CEL

-A note on normalization target: the “--target-sketch” argument above gives a reference signal distribution, such that a new array can be normalized using the percentiles in the reference distribution.
+A note on normalization target: the `--target-sketch` argument above gives a reference signal distribution, such that a new array can be normalized using the percentiles in the reference distribution.
 It is useful and necessary if the user has only a few dozen CEL files, and wants to use the default clustering file provided in the PennCNV-Affy package.

 For a typical modern computer, the command should take less than one day for 1000-2000 CEL files.
 Several output files will be generated in the apt/ directory, including quant-norm.pm-only.med-polish.expr.summary.txt, which contains the signal values (one allele per line, one sample per column).
 For SNP probes, two lines are used per probe, for A and B alleles, respectively.
 For non-polymorphic probes (so-called CN probes), only one line is used per probe.
 It is very important to check that the APT programs finish completely, before proceeding to next steps.
 Check the LOG files to see whether it reports a success.